Plendil Side Effects

 Generic Name: felodipine

-Note: This document contains side effect information about felodipine.
-Some of the dosage forms listed on this page may not apply to the brand name Plendil.
+Note: This page contains side effects data for the generic drug felodipine.
+It is possible that some of the dosage forms included below may not apply to the brand name Plendil.

 For the Consumer

 Applies to felodipine: oral tablet extended release

 Along with its needed effects, felodipine (the active ingredient contained in Plendil) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur while taking felodipine:More common

 - Bloating or swelling of face, arms, hands, lower legs, or feet

 - rapid weight gain

 - unusual weight gain or loss